 Moreover, after two years of employment in Germany, you can apply for permanent residency status.

 Germany gives a chance for graduates to work after they finish the university.
 So international students from non-EU/EEA countries can extend their stay in Germany and look for a job for up to 18 months after graduating.
-The future job must be related to the field of study.
+The position you apply for must be related to the field of study.

 Read more about German resident permits and requirements.

-The US has low unemployment rates and the economy is thriving, therefore, foreigners can expect some great career opportunities.
-Particularly, cities like New York and San Francisco offer excellent career chances for expats.
+The US has low unemployment rates, and the economy is thriving; therefore, foreigners can expect some great career opportunities.
+In particular, cities like New York and San Francisco offer excellent career chances for expats.

-In the US, all foreign nationals will need to receive a work visa.
+All foreign nationals will need to get a work visa in the US.
 The hiring company usually sponsors it.
 Yet only 5% of American companies are willing to take this responsibility.

 They prefer to hire someone who is already in the US unless your field is in high demand and you have experience in the profession.

 Currently, the US experiences high demand for healthcare workers such as nurses, medical assistants, and doctors.
 Moreover, there is always a need for cooks, accountants, software developers, retail workers, customer service representatives, office clerks, market research analysts, and marketing specialists.

 Many foreign employees move to the US within their job in the home country, which has branches overseas.